soupi/learn-haskell-blog-generator/src/08-testing.md

 4 examples, 0 failures
 ```

-This is the gist of writing unit tests with `hspec`.
+This is the gist of writing unit tests with `Hspec`.
 It's important to note
 that we can nest `Spec`s that are declared with `describe` to create trees,
 and of course refactor and move things to different functions and modules
 to make our test suite better organized.